Using Herbal Remedies Safely

 Listed below are common herbal supplements that could be a problem if you need to have surgery:

 Echinacea.
 This herb comes from the purple cornflower and is taken for colds, infections, arthritis, and ulcers.
-If you have liver disease and you have anesthesia while taking echinacea, you could end up with liver damage.

 Garlic.
 Garlic supplements are used to lower blood pressure and cholesterol.
 Garlic can increase the effects of medicines used to control blood sugar, blood thinners, and some OTC pain relievers, and it can increase bleeding during or after surgery.